Rates, discounts and monetary transactions

 195

-Two-step making (fideï commis de residuo)
+Two-stage mechanism (fideï commis de residuo).

 This is a clause in your will that allows you to retain control over your estate if one of your heirs dies after you.
-For example, suppose your heir, Dirk, inherits €25,000 from you.
-If Dirk subsequently dies, any remaining €25,000 will go not to his heirs, but to the person you designated in your will.
+Suppose heir Dirk inherits an amount of € 25,000 from you.
+If Dirk then dies, what is left of that € 25,000 will not go to his heirs but to the person you have designated in your will.

 Testator